 Q: I plan to defend my thesis after the application deadline of October 1.
 I have been accepted into a postdoc lab beginning in the spring or summer of next year.
 May I apply for the award this year?
 A: Yes, you are eligible to apply.
 You may remain in graduate student status even after the October 1st application date.
-The requirement is that you have your PhD by the time the award is activated on August 1st (assuming finalist and awardee status).
+The requirement is that you have your PhD by the time the award is activated on August 1, 2023 (assuming finalist and awardee status) and that you will begin working in the lab between August 1, 2021 and July 31, 2023.
 The application requires your proposed PhD supervisor to submit a letter confirming your acceptance into the lab and guaranteeing that the host institution will adhere to the LSRF award guidelines.

 Q: I received my PhD last year and stayed in my thesis lab for several months completing a couple manuscripts and because my proposed supervisor did not have room in the lab until this year.
 I will move to my postdoc lab in a few weeks.
 Am I eligible to apply?
-A: Yes, you are eligible to apply.